eleanorfrajka/ek80adcp/README.md

 | `--skip-existing` | Skip files whose output already exists (safe to re-run) |

 Output names match the input names; a `manifest.json` is written to the output directory recording what was processed and with what settings.
+It also records errors and the files skipped due to that.

 ---